 Borrowers who are interested in an FHA Purchase Loan must be able to make a down-payment of at least 3.5% (which can be a gift), must live in the property they are purchasing and have a debt-to-income ratio no higher than 50-55% (depending on their credit history).
 In addition, FHA borrowers generally need to have good credit, although borrowers who have blemishes earlier in their credit history may also be eligible if they have demonstrated financial responsibility in recent years.

 Tip: If you already have an FHA loan and want an easy way to reduce your monthly payments, see if you qualify for FHA Streamline Refinancing.

 Why Choose PennyMac as Your FHA Mortgage Lender?

 PennyMac is dedicated to fulfilling the dream of homeownership for everyone interested in taking the next step on a new property.
-We’re working every day to improve the experience of finding the right home loan for your unique needs and offering competitive rates on a wide range of products.
+We’re working every day to improve the customer experience, and we’re thrilled to offer competitive rates on a wide range of products.
 Interested to learn more about what PennyMac can do for you?
 Get your own customized quote today.

 One tradeoff to consider in choosing an FHA home loan is the requirement to pay mortgage insurance.
 There are two components of FHA’s mortgage insurance: a one-time upfront mortgage insurance premium (UFMIP) paid at closing, and a monthly mortgage insurance payment.